Did You Know?

-We would like to have a Class Representative from each Class help us plan Homecoming.
+We like to have a Class Representative from each class help us plan Homecoming.
 Class Reps can be as involved as you would like!
 The Class Reps usually sign invitation letters, call or email classmates, and provide feedback on the weekend's intinerary.

 If you have questions or want more information, please email Angela Bethune, Alumni Relations Officer.